Alcohol and Self-Esteem

 If one’s already fallen victim to alcoholism and requires treatment, that doesn’t make the issues of self-esteem secondary.
 Recognition of the underlying issues that damage self-esteem can be the first step to a better life.
 Otherwise, it is likely for the individual to relapse.
 Any issues that deal with someone’s self-esteem should be considered at the initial assessment.
 Dealing with how the afflicted sees themselves is an invaluable step on the road to recovery.

 Battles with self-esteem can begin at a young age and, with the stigma that comes with mental health, many are hesitant to talk about it.
 Know that you are not alone.
 If you, or someone you know, suffer from alcoholism, issues with self-esteem could be a substantial factor.
 Only looking at the addiction can be setting yourself or your loved one up for relapse.
-If you don’t know what to do about your issues with alcohol and self-esteem, or even where to start, try reaching out to a dedicated treatment specialist.
+If you don’t know what to do about your issues with alcohol and self-esteem, or even where to start, try reaching out to a dedicated treatment provider.
 They’re here as your first step towards a new life of sobriety.

 Make a decision that will change your life.Find a Center